SophieBosio/sophiebosio.github.io/content/posts/monads-haskell.md

 us to use functions that take a value _without_ context and return a value _with_ context.

 A monad has the following operations.
+A minimal complete definition requires us to write return and bind ourselves.

 ```haskell
 class Monad m where